NoMoreNicksLeft/Fiction-Decimal-System/README.md

 Occasionally, a complex character can't be described very well with a single code. *Indiana Jones* need not be coded both as an archaeologist and an adventurer (though he is surely both), because the "adventurer" part is the conceit of the films.
 They do not show him doing boring field management work over a bunch of interns and grad students and surly porters.
 But, from the same era we have *Buckaroo Banzai* who is a brain surgeon, rock star, *and* theoretical physicist.
 (Note: This is a special case where a three-faceted code could be justified, normally only two should be permitted.)

+The codes should be combined with an `&` mark.
+The order that these codes should appear in is from least to greatest.
+For example, this is correct:

+`p=1234&256`

+But this is incorrect

+`p=256&1234`

 ### Transformed Characters